-But there are a couple of approaches you can do to make your furnace less noisy this winter.
+But there are a few approaches you can do to make your furnace quieter this winter.

-1. Schedule Yearly Furnace Maintenance
+1. Book Yearly Furnace Maintenance

-2. Regularly Change Your Furnace’s Air Filter
+2. Regularly Install a New Furnace’s Air Filter

-Our advice for replacing your furnace filter:
+Our suggestions for installing a new furnace filter:

-- Flat filter: Once a month
+- Flat filter: Every month

 - Pleated filter: Every three months

-You may have to install a new filter more regularly if you have allergies or pets.
+You may have to install a new filter more frequently if you have allergies or pets.

 Furnace Making Gurgling or Bubbling Noise